-The customer's goals can be described by system parameters or functions that we call performance factors.
+The customer's goals can be described by variety of system outcomes or functions of them that we call performance factors.
 The performance factors are generally defined by the contract terms, and observable contractor decisions (control parameters in the model) or outcomes of the contractor's actions.
 However, in some cases the customer needs to measure and define secondary functions of these parameters (e.g., operational availability as the ratio of uptime to total operational time, and the ratio of inventory to back-log).
-Based on the performance factors used by the customer, different measurements and calculations need to be done with the outputs from the DES model (Doerr et al., 2004).2
+Based on the performance factors used by the customer, different measurements and calculations need to be done with the outputs from the DES model (Doerr et al., 2004).

-The availability as a function of uptime and the total operation time is a popular measure to system preparedness.
+The availability as a function of uptime and the total operational time is a popular measure of system preparedness.
 By measuring availability of different parts and subsystems we can directly determine the availability of the whole systems.
 This makes the availability the most important factor for measuring performance of contractors to support complex platforms (Cuthbertson and Piotrowicz, 2011).
-Due the accumulative nature of availability (how it is accumulated along the timeline), we also need to look for the role of the time assessment window in the measurement system.3 If the time assessment window is too long, then contractor actions near the end of the window will have little impact on the availability measurement (contractors will be inclined to "drop the ball" late in the window because nothing they do will change the result).
+Due to the accumulative nature of availability (how it is accumulated along the timeline), we also need to look for the role of the time assessment window in the measurement system (Figure 3).
+Figure 3 depicts how the total operational time is divided into equal availability assessment windows.
+As an example, guarterly assessment and bimonthly assessment for a one operational year contract is shown.
+The on-demand time is the time that the customer actually needs the system and the preparedness or availability of system is critical, whereas the out of demand times are the times that customer does not require the availability of the system.
+During out of demand times the system may or may not be available, but its unavailability will not count against the hours that the contract requires the contractor to support the system.
+These are the time periods in which maintenance can be done without damaging availability score (so-called scheduled maintenance periods).
+The contractor's performance is measured in milestones throughout the contract length by assessing the performance only over the operational time.
+Longer assessment windows (larger assessment window size) will result in fewer assessments (T) during the contract duration.
+But, if the time assessment window is too long, then contractor's actions near the end of the window will have little impact on the availability measurement (contractors will be inclined to "drop the ball" late in the window because nothing they do will change the result).
 Alternatively, if windows are too short, contractors are penalized for the initial condition of the system and the inventory.
 Alternatively stated, the size of the assessment window will determine the sensitivity of contractor performance actions to different interruptions and eventually affect the contractor's risk-taking attitude.
-Optimization of the assessment window size is a primary goal of the model discussed in this paper.

-2 Note, these functions can increase the complexity to the contractor and can also be "gamed," which means they can be satisfied in ways that do not guarantee the achievement of the performance-based contract.
+Note, these functions can increase the complexity to the contractor and can also be "gamed," which means they can be satisfied in ways that do not guarantee the achievement of the performance-based contract